top of page

 SEO: Trumpf Opens Cutting-Edge Factory

 The Trumpf company story began when Christian Trumpf and two business partners purchased the mechanical workshops of Stuttgart-based Julius Geiger GmbH in 1923.
-Initially, the new ownership retained the Julius Geiger name.
 The German company produced flexible shafts for tools connected to the dental and printing industries.
+For over a decade, the new ownership retained the Julius Geiger name and brand.
 In 1937, "Trumpf & Co." was added to the firm's name.

 Over the years, as new industries developed and technology advanced, the company transformed into the Trumpf Group — by virtually any standard, a world leader in machine tools and industrial electronics and practical laser imagination.